Alfredo-Vargas/.wasi/projects/wiki/bash.md

 # Bash Scripting Notes

+## Notes

+- Export function in environment variables are considered bash hacks.
+Some people considered that are not good practice
+- The function export functionality allowed the `Shellshock/Bashdoor` disaster, which affected millions of computers: [shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug))
+- The bug caused Bash to unintentionally execute commands when the commands are concatenated to the end of **functions definitions** stored in the values of **environment variables**
+- Do not abuse the usage of bash function on environment variables

 ## Tips
 - You can use the command **wait** and it waits all `bg` jobs.
 There is no need to specify the `PID` when one needs to wait for all jobs.
 - So instead of doing the following: